Recap of the ICPC Summer School focusing on the erosion of trust in key institutions Trust and Institutions

 This growing scourge has led the International Centre for the Prevention of Crime to conduct an in-depth study with the purpose of fully understanding the phenomenon, the issues involved in recruiting young people, and the stakeholders directly or indirectly involved.
 The Quebec Ministry of Public Security has therefore mandated the ICPC, through its Montreal Urban Safety Lab in 2022, to collect data aimed at updating our knowledge of the realities on the ground in order to better prevent the recruitment of young people by criminal gangs.

-The final objective of this report is to provide crucial information for a better understanding of this phenomenon and to formulate recommendations for improving the safety of living environments in the area most affected, sucha as the city of Laval, a Quebec city located on the outskirts of Montreal.
+The final objective of this report is to provide crucial information for a better understanding of this phenomenon and to offer recommendations for improving the safety of living environments in the area most affected, such as the city of Laval, a Quebec city located on the outskirts of Montreal.
 According to the Laval police’s 2021 activity report, the number of crime-related increased by 14% between 2020 and 2021, including a significant number of firearms-related incidents (42) in 2021.

 The report is presented in 3 sections: